DNNCommunity/starter-module-web-forms/README.md

 ```
 ---

-Once you have **dnn-cli** installed install this starter project into a directory of your choice.
+Once **dnn-cli** is installed, this starter project can be installed into a directory of your choice.

 ```bash
 dnn module web-forms